-Lorne Monoclonal Anti-Leb blood grouping reagent contains mouse monoclonal IgM antibodies, diluted in a phosphate buffer containing sodium chloride, EDTA, bovine albumin and macromolecular potentiators.
-Anti-Leb is manufactured with Clone LEB2.
+Lorne Monoclonal Anti-Le^b blood grouping reagent contains mouse monoclonal IgM antibodies, diluted in a phosphate buffer containing sodium chloride, EDTA, bovine albumin and macromolecular potentiators (10.0 g%).
+Anti-Le^b is manufactured with Clone LEB2.
+The reagent does not contain or consist of CMR substances, or endocrine disrupting substances or that could result in sensitisation or an allergic reaction by the user.
 The reagent is supplied at optimal dilution for use with all the recommended techniques stated below without the need for further dilution or addition.
 For lot reference number and expiry date see Vial Label.